developer-onizuka/hello/README.md

     printf("%s\n", *(sssss+1));            /* sssss+1 has the address for 'W' and reads until null. */
 ```

 Instead, you may use pointer for array so that you can add "World" as 2nd element.
+It's same above because access to array uses indirection reference via pointer.
 ```
     char *ssss[] = {"Hello", "World"};
     printf("%s ", *ssss);                  /* ssss behaves like a double pointer. */